 can help you stay healthy and keep illnesses at bay.

-You harp on the kids about the importance of a good night’s sleep, but when it comes to your own sleep, is it the first thing that’s sacrificed?
+You know a good night’s sleep is important for your growing baby, but when it comes to your own sleep, is it the first thing that’s sacrificed?
 Sleep deprivation is common among new moms for a variety of reasons.
-Make it a priority to get 7 or 8 hours of quality rest each night.
+If sleeping through the night isn't in the cards for you, try to sneak in a few naps throughout the day.
 Keeping the bedroom quiet, cool, dark and free from the distractions of devices such as cell phones and tablets can help you relax and sleep.

 Just like with your kids, proactively seeing a doctor for regular check-ups can help you tackle health issues head on rather than putting them off until they become a bigger problem.
 During wellness visits, your doctor may use health indicators like weight, blood pressure and heart rate to screen for common conditions such as diabetes and heart disease.
 Doctors can then recommend tips and treatments to help new moms stay healthy and feel their best.
 Talk to your doctor if you have any questions about any health issues.